 You have some healthy greens, and then substance and protein from the shrimp.
 Next, there’s crunch from the peanuts, and of course, the juicy pomelo wedges.
 Alternatively, if you don’t like shrimp, feel free to use chicken!
 Don’t forget the savory-sweet-tangy dressing to bring it all together along with some spice (if desired).
 Additionally, toss in some avocado chunks, or top it with fried shallots to add more flavor and texture to an already fabulous salad.
 In other words, you can customize this salad to what you like!

-Pomelo salad is one of my favorite salads, especially for lunch.
-I love biting into the combo of juicy pomelo wedges and shrimp…it is so satisfyingly good!
-Bring a taste of Thailand to your table and try making this pomelo salad!
+Shrimp pomelo salad is one of my favorite salads, especially for lunch.
+I love biting into the combo of juicy pomelo wedges and shrimp…it is so satisfyingly good, and I think you’ll love bringing this taste of Thailand to your table!

 Shrimp Pomelo Salad